MarcoIeni/release-plz/website/docs/config.md

   (e.g. when you fix the CI), use this branch name format (e.g. `release-plz-fix-ci`).
   :::
   :::info
-  Note that the release pr is opened only when a file of the package is updated.
+  The release pr is opened only when a file of the package is updated.
   To verify your packaged files, run `cargo package --list`.
   :::